Stability of amalgamated free products and HNN extensions: Further remarks and observations

-Note that this property requires the so-called (homomorphism) extension property (see \cite{arzhantseva2023constraint}).
-In our notations the extension property can be written as $i^*(\rp(G))=\rp(H)$.
-Let us mention that for finite groups the alteration property is equivalent to the extension property.
+Note that this property requires so-called (homomorphism) extension property (see \cite{arzhantseva2023constraint}).
+In our notations extension property can be written as $i^*(\rp(G))=\rp(H)$.
+Let us mention that if $G$ and $H$ are finite then alteration property for (G,H) is equivalent to extension property.